big-data-lab-team/data-marketplace/README.md

     cd data-marketplace
     The cloned repo contain the database sql script you will need it in the next step

-  <strong>Assuming you have MySQL server installed execute the following commands:</strong>
+  <strong>Database Seed:</strong>

-      Run this query:
+      Login to your mysql server and make sure your terminal shows mysql> Run this query: source $PATH\datacoin.sql
-      source $PATH\datacoin.sql
-      NOTE: ($PATH = path of the sql script where the this repo was cloned on your local machine) You should be logged in to the mysql server and the command line is ready to process queries(mysql> )
+      $PATH = path of the sql script where the this repo was cloned on your local machine

   <strong>Database Configuration:</strong>